jhpce-jhu/jhpce_mkdocs/docs/help/faq.md

 ## How do I copy a large directory structure from one place to another.

+Please do not copy or move anything except a small set of files on the login nodes.

-As an example, to copy a directory tree from `/home/bst/bob/src` to `/dcs01/bob/dst`, first, create a cluster script, let’s call it `copy-job`, that contains the line `rsync -avzh /home/bst/bob/src/ /dcs01/bob/dst/`.
+As an example, to copy a directory tree from `/home/bst/bob/src` to `/dcs07/bob/dst`, first, create a cluster script, let’s call it `copy-job`, that contains the line `rsync -avzh /home/bst/bob/src/ /dcs07/bob/dst/`.
 Next, submit this script as a batch job to the cluster.
 An example SLURM batch job can be found [here](../slurm/crafting-jobs.md/#copying-data-within-cluster).

 ## My app is complaining that it can’t find a shared library, e.g. `libgfortran.so.1`